Where it will cost most to heat your home this winter

 (NEXSTAR) – A holiday gift is coming early this year.
 The average winter heating bill is expected to drop, according to projections by the Energy Information Administration (EIA).

-After a large spike in heating prices (and basically everything else) last year, Americans are getting some relief from rising costs.
+After a large spike in heating prices last year, Americans are getting some relief from rising costs.
 The EIA attributes the estimated 20% drop in winter heating prices to a large supply of natural gas and expected mild winter temperatures, among other factors.

 But even with drops across the board, residents of many states are still expected to fork over more than $100 a month to keep their homes toasty.
 Personal finance site MoneyGeek analyzed the EIA data to determine which states are likely to see the highest monthly heating bill come winter.